-Any changes we make to a query or script in the Command window are automatically made to the query or script component - there is no need to "save" the changes we make.
+Double-clicking an existing query or script opens it in a Command window.
+Any changes we make to an existing query or script that has been opened in a Command window are automatically made to the query or script component - there is no need to "save" the changes we make.
 If we open a query or script in a Command window, make changes and then close the Command window, the next time we open that query or script component the changes we made will be in there.

 Command windows will pop open automatically when we open a query or a script component in the project pane by double-clicking on it, to allow us to edit that query or script.

 Launch a new Command window for SQL with a Ctrl-Tilde (the ~ character) keyboard shortcut (more accurately, a Ctrl-backquote for the name of the unshifted character which shares that key with the shifted tilde ~ character on US keyboards).

 Open a standalone Command window without creating a query or script component in the Project pane by using the View - New Command Window menu command.

 Manifold's Radian parallel query database engine is built into Manifold and thus provides an always-on ability to write and to execute SQL queries.
 Launch using Ctrl-Tilde (the ~ character) or View - New Command Window - SQL.